Broad Institute is processing pooled COVID-19 tests for Massachusetts K-12 schools

-The Broad Institute of MIT and Harvard, in partnership with Tufts University, CIC Health and Project Beacon, has begun processing pooled COVID-19 tests from students and staff at Massachusetts K-12 schools.
-So far, Broad has processed 15,000 pools from more than 40 schools in 15 districts, representing approximately 84,000 people, and contributing to a statewide plan to launch pooled testing in hundreds more schools in the months ahead.
-(April 27, 2021 update: Over the last three months, Broad has processed nearly 260,000 individual swabs from more than 50,600 pools from 582 schools.)
+The Broad Institute of MIT and Harvard, in partnership with CIC Health and the Massachusetts Department of Elementary and Secondary Education, is processing pooled COVID-19 tests from students and staff at Massachusetts K-12 schools.
+So far, Broad has processed 6,706 pools from 40 schools in 15 districts, representing approximately 43,000 people, and contributing to a statewide plan to expand pooled testing for students from kindergarden through high school.

 Pooled testing provides a more cost-effective way of testing large groups of people, such as an entire school.
 Five to ten individual swabs, ideally from students and staff in the same class, are collected in the same tube and shipped to a testing laboratory.
 If a pool is found to be positive for the virus, the school re-tests people individually in that pool to identify who has the virus.

 The Broad’s Clinical Research Sequencing Platform (CRSP) is now processing pooled COVID-19 tests with an average turnaround time of 30 hours from sample collection to results.
-It aims to ramp up its pooled testing program to handle samples from 250,000 to 500,000 people per week.
+Its pooled testing program can handle samples from more than 250,000 people per week.

 “The addition of K-12 pooled testing is a logical extension of Broad’s COVID-19 clinical testing program,” said Stacey Gabriel, senior director of the Broad’s Genomics Platform.
 “Routine testing has been a key part of keeping colleges and other organizations safe during the pandemic.
 We’re now helping do the same through the pooled testing effort for Massachusetts K-12 schools.”